zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>The role of Learning Contracts during Bootcamp is to discover what kind of learner you are.</b> Do you work well with online courses?
 Or should you go find a job or internship to practice your skills?
 Do you learn best through listening, or perhaps reading?
 Bootcamp is your chance to discover your learning style at almost no-risk.
 Work hard on this because, once the second year starts, there's no going back on your contracts.

 ##The Second and Third Years – Learning Contracts
 ####Making a Learning Contract
 Years two and three are governed entirely by Learning Contract.

 Check out our Learning Contract step-by-step for more details.
 Watch this intro video for how to use our software.

 ####Elements of a Good Course
 Constant Practice
 Do your failing early and often.
 Practice new ideas and skills as much as you can during the course, so you have something solid by the end.
-Clear Metrics for Feedback
-Clear Outcomes
+Clear Outcomes/Metrics.
+Bad outcome: "I will become a better designer."
+(This doesn't really tell you if you've achieved the goal!)
+Good outcome: "I will complete four paid design jobs as a freelancer before the end of the semester."
+(Success and failure of this outcome is crystal clear.

+####Writing a Good Course Description
+Course descriptions go into UFM's system of course management.
+They're tied to the courses you design.
+If someone wants to know what your class was about, they can access this description.
+So make it good!

+Descriptions should not be fancy or 'clever'.
+Just be simple and clear.
+Remember, this is just for a transcript so it doesn't need to be fine art.

+Bad description: "The world of cosmology is full of the mystery of the ether.
+Many great minds have pondered our place in the cosmos for millennia!
+We will interrogate the deepest cosmic truths to obtain spiritual enlightenment."

+Good description: "In this course, we survey the cosmological theories of Bohm, Einstein, and Hawking.
+Students will read primary texts from each of these thinkers and complete a research project of their own in the theory of cosmology."

 ####UMAs
 UFM organizes courses through credits called "UMAs".
 An UMA is equivalent to about 15 hours of work.
 UMAs keep track of your progress toward graduation.